Gulf War: Coalition

-The US Department of Defense reports that US forces suffered 148 battle-related deaths (35 to friendly fire), with one pilot listed as MIA (his remains were found and identified in August 2009).
+The US Department of Defense reports that US forces suffered 148 battle-related deaths, 35 to friendly fire.
+One pilot was listed as MIA.
+His remains were found and identified in August 2009.
 A further 145 Americans died in non-combat accidents.
-The UK suffered 47 deaths (nine to friendly fire, all by US forces), France nine, and the other countries, not including Kuwait, suffered 37 deaths (18 Saudis, one Egyptian, six UAE and three Qataris).
+The UK suffered 47 deaths (nine to friendly fire, all by US forces), France nine.
+The other coalition countries, not including Kuwait, suffered 37 deaths (18 Saudis, one Egyptian, six UAE and three Qataris).
 At least 605 Kuwaiti soldiers were still missing 10 years after their capture.

 The largest single loss of life among coalition forces happened on 25 February 1991, when an Iraqi Al Hussein missile hit a US military barrack in Dhahran, Saudi Arabia, killing 28 US Army Reservists from Pennsylvania.
 In all, 190 coalition troops were killed by Iraqi fire during the war, 113 of whom were American, out of 358 coalition deaths.
 Another 44 soldiers were killed and 57 wounded by friendly fire.
 145 soldiers died of exploding munitions or non-combat accidents.

 The largest accident among coalition forces happened on 21 March 1991, when a Royal Saudi Air Force C-130H crashed in heavy smoke on approach to Ras Al-Mishab Airport, Saudi Arabia.
 92 Senegalese soldiers and six Saudi crew members were killed.

 The number of coalition wounded in combat was 776, including 458 Americans.

 190 coalition troops were killed by Iraqi combatants, the rest of the 379 coalition deaths were from friendly fire or accidents.
 This number was much lower than expected.
 Among the American combat dead were four female soldiers.